mlapehn/rails-bog-app/README.md

 | Implement **form helpers** in a  Rails application. |
 | Get some reps on building a Rails CRUD app. |

 Researchers are collecting data on a local bog and need an app to quickly record field data.
 Your goal is to create a **Bog App**.
-If you get stuck at any point, feel free to reference the [solution branch](../../tree/solution).

 We want to format this project as a "time trial."
 You will be building the app 4 times, each time gaining skills through repetition.
 Here's how we want you to work: